FutureTechnology-me/hyena-mean-ecommerce/README.md

 OURSECRET : the secret you wish to use to generate user salt/hash

+You'll want to update checkout.html to use the desired paypal email.

 You'll want to expand your RESTful routes to match whichever features you desire.

 Though the application allows for user registration/login/logout/authentication + Get/Update routes for